• Skip to primary navigation

 Rice salad with black rice, kidney beans, mango and peanuts.

-This balanced black rice and beans dish is inspired by South Asian flavors.
+This vegan salad is inspired by South Asian flavors.
 It has a lot of ingredients that are used in Indian cooking.

 My favorite part is the mango.
 It adds sweet, tropical bursts of flavor to an otherwise savory dish.
 Just so delicious.

-But if you want to serve this as a side dish, try it with Roasted Eggplant Coconut Curry or One-Pot Yellow Split Pea Soup.
+If you prefer to serve this recipe as a side dish, try it with Roasted Eggplant Coconut Curry or One-Pot Yellow Split Pea Soup.
 Tahini Cookies would be delicious for dessert, too!

 Jump to: